wpeka/wplegalpages/readme.txt

 Update: Minor plugin updates.

 = 2.3.2 =
-Fix: Fatal error if Analytics SDK is included in two or more plugins installed on same instance.
+Fix: Fatal error if Analytics SDK is included in two or more plugins installed on the same instance.

 = 2.3.1 =
 Feature: Added feedback form on plugin deactivation.